 The Charles Darwin Research Center serves as an active conservation program and a visitor education center.
 Here, volunteers collect giant tortoise eggs from the wild for incubation in the center.
 This is to protect the tortoise eggs from introduced species – dogs, pigs, and rats – which would otherwise eat the eggs and young tortoises.
 Baby giant tortoises are raised and protected within the confines of the center until they are old enough to survive in the wild.

 - Baby tortoises.
-Baby giant tortoises (is that an oxymoron?) are adorable – many are smaller than your palm!
+Baby giant tortoises are adorable – many are smaller than your palm!

 El Chato Giant Tortoise Reserve